-The course is divided into four parts.
-In the first section we will explore answers to the question "What is emotion?" from several perspectives: historical, evolutionary, biological, and psychological.
-The next section focuses on the first few years of life when forces of nature and nurture join to establish stable patterns of behaviour.
-The third section covers emotional development in adolescence and the development of the ability to regulate, or manage, emotions.
-The final section explores the various social contexts in which emotions develop.
+The course is divided into three parts.
+In the first section we will explore answers to the question "What is emotion?" from several perspectives: historical, evolutionary, biological, cultural, and psychological.
+The next section focuses on temperament in the first 3 years of life when forces of nature and nurture join to establish stable patterns of behaviour.
+The third section explores the changes that begin in early childhood as the child becomes better at self-regulation.
+Finally, the fourth section covers the relationships and emotions within those relationships from middle childhood through adolescence.